 Hop

-is the lower level engine that powers slide()
+hop() is the lower level engine that powers slide() (at least in theory).

-It has slightly different invariants than slide()
+It has slightly different invariants than slide(), and is useful

 when you either need to hand craft boundary locations, or want to compute a

-result with a size that is different from .x
+result with a size that is different from .x.

 hop(.x, .starts, .stops, .f, ...) hop_vec(.x, .starts, .stops, .f, ..., .ptype = NULL)